google/oss-fuzz/docs/getting-started/continuous_integration.md

 #### Branches and paths

-You can make CIFuzz to trigger only on certain branches or paths by following the instructions [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
+You can make CIFuzz trigger only on certain branches or paths by following the instructions [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
-For example, the following code can used to trigger CIFuzz only on C/C++ code residing on master and release branches:
+For example, the following code can used to trigger CIFuzz only on changes to C/C++ code residing on master and release branches:

 ```yaml
 name: CIFuzz